shienlong/parallel/README.md

 - Build a cluster of machines
 - Delegate work for the machines using a distributed storage and processing framework
 - Orchestrate the communication between the machines using a central server
+- Build edge computing node that transfers data to cluster

 ## 3. Scenario
 <suggestions - where and why apply image classification with edge node>